chuma-beep/Problem-Solving-Strategies/Getting-Started/intro.md

 # Problem solving strategies

 ## Objective
-The Objective of this repo is not just to bring to light but also to enchance our understanding of problem solving startegies.
-I belive that the more we simplify tough topics then the more our understanding grows.
+The Objective of this repo is not just to bring to light but also to enhance our understanding of problem solving strategies.
+I believe that the more we simplify tough topics then the more our understanding grows.

 # What are problem solving Strategies?